Sin el Fil

-Sin el-Fil (سنّ الفيل / ALA-LC: Sinn al-Fīl) is a suburb east of Beirut in the Matn District of the Mount Lebanon Governorate, Lebanon.
+Sin el Fil (سنّ الفيل / ALA-LC: Sinn al-Fīl) is a suburb east of Beirut in the Matn District of the Mount Lebanon Governorate, Lebanon.

-Overview

 Etymology

 The name literally means 'ivory': "tooth" (sinn) of "the elephant" (al-fīl).
 Being geographically closer to the ancient city of Antioch and far remote from natural elephant habitat, it is believed that the town name may have been a derogation of Saint Theophilus of Antioch.

 Geography

 With a rich red soil and moderate precipitation (but available ground water irrigation) the agricultural land of Sin el Fil in the early 20th century sprawled into a densely populated suburb.
 The natural landscape of the late century was dominated by stone pine.
 The Beirut River runs west of Sin el Fil and separates the town from the capital, Beirut.

 Demographics

-Archaeology
+In 2014, Christians made up 92.66% and Muslims made up 6.82% of registered voters in Sin el Fil.
+45.35% of the voters were Maronite Catholics, 14.66% were Greek Orthodox and 14.22% were Greek Catholics.